wuzhiyuan2000/FedCache/README.md

 This repository is the official Pytorch implementation DEMO of **FedCache**:

 [FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence.](https://arxiv.org/abs/2308.07816) *IEEE Transactions on Mobile Computing (TMC)*.
-2024 (Major Revision)
+2024

 ### Highlight!!!